roura356a/csk/intl.en-US/Cloud-native AI user guide/Cost-effective solution/Elastic inference service/Elastic inference based on Auto Scaling.md

 7. Test the inference service and then log on to AI Dashboard.

     Before you can log on to AI Dashboard, you must install and check whether you have access to AI Dashboard.
-For more information about how to install and access AI Dashboard, see [Install Cloud-native AI Component Set and access AI Dashboard]().
+For more information about how to install and access AI Dashboard, see [Deploy cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Install Cloud-native AI Component Set and access AI Dashboard.md).

 8. In the left-side navigation pane of AI Dashboard, choose **Elastic Tasks** \> **Tasks** to view the details of the inference service.